Flexi grants 2017/2018 are now open

-Flexi grants is a new program initiative recognizing that some community groups just need a small helping hand to get new projects off the ground, purchase small equipment, train volunteers or host a small community activity.
+Flexi grants is a grant program that provides the opportunity for community groups who may need a small helping hand to get new projects off the ground, purchase small equipment items, train volunteers or host a small community activity.

-Program funding: $30,000 (open all year round, funds distributed pending demand)
+Program funding: $30,000 (open all year with funds distributed pending demand)

 Maximum funding available: $1,000